-- 1. Neat, clean and appropriate grooming for school will be encouraged and expected. - 2.
+- 1. Neat, clean, and appropriate grooming for school will be encouraged and expected. - 2.
 Boys may not wear earrings.
 Girls may wear modest earrings. - 3.
 Make-up is not permitted. - 4.
 Only Middle School girls may wear nail polish but it must be well manicured. - 5.
 All shirts and blouses must be tucked in at all times. - 6.
-Official School sweatshirts may only be worn on Fridays, with the exception of those worn during P.E. classes. - 7.
-College/University T-Shirts or School sweatshirts may only be worn on Friday with the St. Philip's uniform skirts, shirts, slacks or shorts. - 8.
-Titans may wear College/University apparel on Thursdays and Fridays are Free Dress days.
+Official School sweatshirts (not pants) may be worn on Fridays only, except for P.E. uniform worn during P.E. classes. - College/University T-Shirts or School sweatshirts (not P.E. pants, unless during P.E.) may only be worn on Friday with the St. Philip's uniform skirts, shirts, slacks or shorts (not P.E. shorts).

-- 9. No body art (tattoos) will be allowed. - 10.
+- 8. Titans may wear College/University apparel on Thursdays and Fridays or Free Dress days.
+See Free Dress Day guidelines. - 9.
+No body art (tattoos) will be allowed. - 10.
 No gang symbols or inappropriate material on books, body, bags or other personal belongings are allowed.